 Germany is a diverse country with a large variety of different landscapes.
 It stretches from the North and Baltic seas to the Alps in the south, where the border with Austria also lies.

-The landscape is predominantly flat and the climate is moderate with chilly temperatures.
+Forest covers a considerable percentage of Germand land, almost a third.
+The landscape is predominantly flat, and the climate is moderate with chilly temperatures.
 But there are also highlands, rolling hills, lowlands, beautiful lakes, and rivers.
-Forest covers a huge percentage of Germand land, almost a third.

-The USA surely beats Germany at this point.
-The size of the country plays the role here and the USA in times bigger than Germany and located in different climate zones.
+The US surely beats Germany at this point.
+The size of the country plays a role here.
+The US is many times larger than Germany and is located in different climate zones.

-The USA is the world”s third-largest country in size and the third-largest in terms of population.
+The US is the world’s third-largest country in size and the third-largest in terms of population.
 Located in North America, the country is bordered on the west by the Pacific Ocean, and on the east by the Atlantic Ocean.

-The USA has 50 states, almost each of them has something special in its nature and landscape.
+It has 50 states, and almost each of them has something special in its nature and landscape.

 From the tropical beaches of Florida to the snowy peaks of the Rocky Mountains, from the rolling lands and barren deserts in the west to the huge areas of dense wilderness in the north.

-If you really wanting diversity and exiting traveling experience the USA will be the right choice.
+If you really want diversity and an exciting traveling experience, the USA will be the right choice.
 Europe it’s all about culture and not much about the landscape.

-The German public transportation system is well connected and really punctual.
-Many cities have a subway or some kind or intercity transportation, all cities have local busses.
+The German public transportation system is well-connected and very punctual.
+Many cities have subway or intercity transportation, including buses and trams.
+All smaller towns have local buses and trains.

-The prices might be a bit high, so you want to look for train discounts or special deals, for example, traveling in the group gonna be always beneficial.
+The prices might be a bit high, so you want to look for train discounts or special deals, for example, traveling in a group will always be beneficial.

-With student card, you will get a discount too, especially for a monthly or yearly pass, which is normally expensive.
+You will also get a discount with a student card, especially for a monthly or yearly pass, which is usually expensive.

-Main big cities in Germany connected with high-speed trains which makes the life of business travelers easier as there is almost no need for taking a flight.
+Main big cities in Germany are connected by high-speed trains, which makes the life of business travelers easier as there is almost no need for taking a flight.

 Compared to cities in the US, drivers pay more attention here.
 Fewer cyclists ignore the rules of the road as well.

-Generally speaking, any person living in Germany can live their life comfortably without owning any motor vehicles.
+Generally speaking, anyone living in Germany can live comfortably without owning a vehicle.

-Public transportation in the USA is different than in Germany but it exists!
-In big cities, you will find a subway, in smaller you might wanna use a bus.
-However, if you live in the suburbs, buses will not run as often and you may have to find alternative methods to get around.
+Public transportation in the US is different from Germany, but it exists!
+In big cities, you will find a subway, in smaller ones, you might want to use a bus.
+However, if you live in the suburbs, buses will not run as often, and you may have to find alternative methods to get around.

-Overall, infrastructure isn’t that good as in Germany and if you are living outside of the town you need a car.
+Overall, the infrastructure isn’t as good as in Germany, and if you live outside of the town, you need a car.

-Taxis services are expensive the same as in Germany, but in the USA you can use a Uber!
+Taxi services are expensive, the same as in Germany, but in the states, you can use Uber!
 This is a huge advantage.

-Bicycles used as well it can be a great way to get around in the local area.
-If you are living in a city, the bus system will likely be pretty extensive, as with most of the public transportation systems in large urban areas.
+Bicycles are used as well, and they can be a great way to get around in the local area.
+The bus system will likely be pretty extensive if you live in a city, as with most public transportation systems in large urban areas.

-In the US, not having a car can be a disadvantage, when in Germany many people live their life without even thinking to own a car.
-Furthermore, cheap fuel makes owning a car much cheaper than in Germany.
+In the US, not having a car can be a disadvantage, while in Germany, many people live their life without even thinking about owning a car.
+Furthermore, cheap fuel makes owning a vehicle much more affordable than in Germany.

-If you move to Germany, then you can expect to eat a lot of foods that are part of the traditional cuisine.
+If you move to Germany, you can expect to eat many foods that are part of the traditional cuisine.
 However, you can find some Italian, Turkish, Mexican, Japanese, Chinese, and Vietnamese food throughout Germany that will give you some variety.

 However, Germany has fewer chain restaurants and chain stores than the US and more family-owned places.

-Due to the big numbers of Turks and Arabs in the German population, the Middle East and Turkish food especially fast food like döner kebab and falafel can be found everywhere.
+Due to the large numbers of Turks and Arabs in the German population, Middle East and Turkish food, especially fast food like döner kebab and falafel can be found everywhere.